An enduring legacy. Meet our founder.

 Mr. Salim M. Sindhu was born in Pakistan and obtained his bachelor of Civil Engineering.
 Before he immigrated to Canada in 1974, he was a Civil Engineer by profession.

-In 1987, Salim started his own consulting business in Immigration.
-On June 21, 1988, with the help of few friends, he co-founded The Calgary Society for Immigrant Workers to help immigrants particularly residing in S.E. quadrant of the city in learning English language and computer as well as finding employment.
-On April 4, 1991, the name of the Society was changed to Calgary Immigrant Development & Educational Advancement Society (Calgary I.D.E.A.S.), which fully comprehended the programs and services we offered.
-With the approval of the Board of Directors, Salim further changed Calgary I.D.E.A.S. to its present name as Calgary Immigrant Educational Society (CIES.) on August 2, 2001.
+In 1987, Salim started his own consulting business in immigration.
+On June 21, 1988, with the help of few friends, he co-founded The Calgary Society for Immigrant Workers to help immigrants particularly residing in SE quadrant of the city in learning English language and computer as well as finding employment.
+On April 11, 1991, the Society’s name was changed to the Calgary Immigrant Development & Educational Advancement Society (Calgary I.D.E.A.S.), which fully comprehended the programs and services we offered.
+With the approval of the Board of Directors, Salim further changed Calgary I.D.E.A.S. to the Calgary Immigrant Educational Society (CIES) on August 2, 2001.
 In recent years, the scope of our services has expanded.
 In July of 2019 our name changed a third time to The Immigrant Education Society (TIES), pronounced ‘ties’.

-In 1998, Board of Directors decided to construct Society’s own building so as to avoid paying high rent.
+In 1998, TIES’ Board of Directors decided to construct the Society’s own building to avoid paying high rent.
 Within five years, Salim raised $2.2 million for the purchase of land and building construction.
-The S.E. main building located in Forest Lawn was officially opened in October 2003 and by November 2005, the building became debt-free – a place that belongs to the immigrants in Calgary.
+The SE main building located in Forest Lawn was officially opened in October 2003 and by November 2005, the building became debt-free – a place that belongs to the immigrant community in Calgary.

-In 2009, in view of our expanding programs and services, Salim led the way to construct a second office building located in N.E., namely “Welcome Centre for New Immigrants”.
-With much effort in fund-raising, Salim managed to purchase a piece of land and started the building construction in 2010.
-The Welcome Centre was officially opened in July 2012.
+In 2009, in view of our expanding programs and services, Salim led the way to construct a second office building located in the NE, namely “Welcome Centre for New Immigrants”.
+With much effort in fund-raising, Salim purchased a piece of land and started the building construction in 2010.
+The Welcome Centre was officially opened in July of 2012.

-In light of growing demand for its services, CIES expanded to a third facility at Westwinds, also in Calgary’s northeast, which began operations August 2018.
+In light of growing demand for its services, TIES expanded to a third facility at Westwinds, also in Calgary’s northeast, which began operations August 2018.

 Salim’s diverse talents had put him into different areas of helping his fellow immigrants settle in this new country.
 Throughout the years, although he was the Executive Director of TIES, he still found time out of his busy schedule to volunteer mainly in the following areas:

 - Passages to Canada: he provided regular visits to schools and institutions and through his own experiences, he gave speeches to young people regarding motivation to success, etc.